-tilize words such as “can,” “may,” “might,” and “should” iscretionary
+Guidance – Utilizes words such as “can,” “may,” “might,” and “should.” and prohibitive phrases such as “cannot,” “may not,” “might not,” and “should not.”
+Discretionary or optional activities that provide inspectors information to consider or guide inspections.
+These terms indicate that the inspector decides whether to implement the guidance based upon site conditions.
+Guidance should be clearly identified so it will not be mistaken for additional inspection requirements.

+Use of action verbs such as “verify,” “determine,” etc., in guidance sections does not constitute requirements that must be done.
+Use of such action verbs in guidance sections constitutes optional activities that provide inspectors information to consider or guide inspections.”

 Since Web links (also known as hyperlinks) can change, the insertion of a Web link in a document is not preferred and should normally only be used to provide supplemental, non-critical information.
 The insertion of a Web link in a public document must point to another public document or public web page, unless otherwise stated as an internal Web link.
 Only use Web links to NRC documents with accession numbers.